 No touchpad can substitute the intuitive control and easily accessible buttons of even the most basic mouse.
 But you aren’t just looking for a basic mouse.
 You’re looking for a gaming mouse, designed with precision and accuracy in mind.
 A trusted tool for slaying the Prime Evils of Hell, sniping at mercenaries across a neon-drenched cyberpunk city block, and headshotting your friend on the other team before you go in to blatantly disrespect them.

 Whatever your need or preference, Laptop Mag has the best gaming mouse to recommend you.
 We test our mice on the best PC games so you can make an educated decision on what gaming mouse is best for you.
 See our recent Logitech Pop Keys and Pop Mouse review.
-We also recently published our Saints Row (2022) preview.
+Read our best of CES 2023 article to see the future of tech.

 Whether you’re a veteran gamer interested in software packages and grip design or a new player looking for some entry-level options, this list has got you covered.